Spicy Roast Cauliflower, with Butter Beans and Red Rice

 Add the rice and spinach to the vegetable pan and season well.
 Add more vinegar, chilli, or salt to taste.

-Serve with a spoonful of Greek yoghurt or plant-based yoghurt and a sprinkling of mint.
+Serve with a spoonful of plant-based yoghurt and a sprinkling of mint.

 “The textures work beautifully here: crunchy cauliflower, creamy beans and the chewy bite of the red or brown rice.”